The Vanishing Point

 "They were trying to fix what saved them.
 But they couldn't see it because they'd forgotten the forgetting."

-This is the real problem.
+This is the deeper problem.
 Not just amnesia but being unable to recognize your own deficits.
 The organization thinks its memory works fine.
 It doesn't remember it working differently.

 How can you learn from mistakes you don't remember making?